Introducing the first Micro Four Thirds lens from Tamron:

 * "Mirrorless interchangeable-lens cameras" are also known as "Compact System Cameras".

-This product conforms to the "Micro Four Thirds System Standard" established by Olympus Imaging Corporation and Panasonic Corporation.
+This product conforms to the "Micro Four Thirds System Standard" established by OM Digital Solutions Corporation and Panasonic Corporation.

-Micro Four Thirds™ and the Micro Four Thirds logo marks are trademarks or registered trademarks of Olympus Imaging Corporation, in Japan, the United States, the European Union, and other countries.
+Micro Four Thirds™ and Micro Four Thirds Logo marks are trademarks or registered trademarks of OM Digital Solutions Corporation, in Japan, the United States, the European Union and other countries.

 The company names and product names in this web site are the trademarks or registered trademarks of their respective owners.

 MTF (Modulation Transfer Function) curves describe to what extent the tested lens can faithfully reproduce contrast of the subject in images it captures.